A nonprofit organization whose goal is to create a seamless network of information and referral services.

 Families United for Support and Encouragement

-FUSE provides information, resources, and support to families raising children with disabilities of all types.
-Monthly meetings, bi-monthly newsletters, other activities.
+Provides information, resources, and support to families of children with disabilities of all types.

 FINDER Indiana Disability Resources

-Hoosier Healthwise is a health insurance program for Indiana children, pregnant women, and low-income families.
-Health care is provided at little or no cost to Indiana families enrolled in the program.
+Health insurance for Indiana children, pregnant women, and low-income families.
+Health care is provided at little or no cost to Indiana families.